cosee/null4j/README.md

 }
 ```

 However, this can get confusion when dealing with many parameters.
-Instead, you can use orDefault and the fact that parameters are variables to implement defalut parameters:
+Instead, you can use orDefault and the fact that parameters are variables to implement default parameters:

 ```java
 void displayInfo(